-Community Contact for Communications and Engagement
+Community Lead for Dementia and for Communications and Engagement

 I joined Accord as I believe it’s important for ordinary people to have a say in how their health care is delivered and at the same time be able to support, or indeed challenge, the decision-making processes.
 I feel that representing the patient and carer has been even more important during recent changes to health and social care structures.
 I sit on a number of committees and am particularly keen on contributing to quality aspects of the patient experience.

-Community Contact for Equality and Diversity
+Community Lead for Equality and Diversity

 As a former General Secretary in London I am a member and a Fellow of the Institute of Welfare Officers and a former practice teacher for social workers.
 Through my work I have always had a good understanding of many of the communities needs medically and socially.
 I continue to be interested in the health and wellbeing of people; this is one of the reasons why I joined Accord.
 I think it’s important that we offer the best services we can to improve the lives of people in North East Lincolnshire and listen to their needs.